-Key social issues Long-term goals I I ONG-TOPM GOOIS I MIGHT WAS INCOME.
-MIGHT MAD A CONTROL OF THE Development and Developme nt of local society and economy Contribute to development of local industries and human resources Develop industrial and social infrastructure Develop local industries, create jobs, and develop human resources through the Group's global business operations Promote sustainable, highly productive and value-added industries, and coexist with local communities through business.
+K ey social issues Long-term goals Medium-term goals (newly set) Development and Developme nt of local society and economy Contribute to development of local industries and human resources Develop industrial and social infrastructure Develop local industries, create jobs, and develop human resources through the Group's global business operations Promote sustainable, highly productive and value-added industries, and coexist with local communities through business.
 Create employment and develop management and highly skilled human resources at the Group's business sites.
-Establish industrial and social infrastructure that contributes to the sustainable development of society Promote infrastructure that enables access to high-quality energy, water, transportation, logistics, communications, and financial services, as well as businesses that enhance urban functions. evolution of so Improveme nt of living standard Provide advanced lifestyle-related services Deliver advanced lifestyle services that help to solve social issues such as urbanization and aging populations Provide more advanced services and new functions that improve the standard of living, such as mobility, media and telecommunications, healthcare services, and smart city development, based on new technologies and concepts. society Quality education Contribute to quality education Provide quality and equal learning opportunities through 100SEED() activities Quantitatively expand the scope of learning opportunities.
+Establish industrial and social infrastructure that contributes to the sustainable development of society Promote infrastructure that enables access to high-quality energy, water, transportation, logistics, communications, and financial services, as well as businesses that enhance urban functions. evolution of s Improveme nt of living standard Provide advanced lifestyle-related services Deliver advanced lifestyle services that help to solve social issues such as urbanization and aging populations Provide more advanced services and new functions that improve the standard of living, such as mobility, media and telecommunications, healthcare services, and smart city development, based on new technologies and concepts. society Quality education Contribute to quality education Provide quality and equal learning opportunities through 100SEED() activities Quantitatively expand the scope of learning opportunities.
 100% satisfaction of beneficiaries.
 Continue to have at least 5% of all employees participate annually (scope is Sumitomo Corporation, regional organizations and Group companies).

-^() Social contribution activity program with employee participation at Sumitomo Corporation Group
+() Social contribution projects with employee participation at Sumitomo Corporation Group